Sweden men's national football team: Supporters

-Swedish supporters showed up first during the 1912 Summer Olympics, where they chanted "Heja Sverige / friskt humör / det är det som susen gör" (roughly meaning "Come on, Sweden / being in good spirits is what does the trick") during the football games.
+Sweden national team supporters showed up first during the 1912 Summer Olympics, where they chanted "Heja Sverige / friskt humör / det är det som susen gör" (roughly meaning "Come on, Sweden / being in good spirits is what does the trick") during the football games.

 The traveling supporters for Sweden's away games showed up for the first time in the 1974 FIFA World Cup in West Germany, and since then Sweden has always had supporters in large tournaments.
-In the 2006 FIFA World Cup in Germany, Sweden had one of the largest group of supporters during a tournament, especially during the group stage match against Paraguay with around 50,000 Swedish supporters in attendance, plus an additional 50,000 fans watching the game outside the stadium.
-The Swedish fans were also voted the best fans during the 2006 World Cup, due to their massive numbers, friendly attitude and love for the game.
+In the 2006 FIFA World Cup in Germany, Sweden had one of the largest group of supporters during a tournament, especially during the group stage match against Paraguay with around 50,000 Sweden national team supporters in attendance, plus an additional 50,000 fans watching the game outside the stadium.
+The Sweden national team fans were also voted the best fans during the 2006 World Cup, due to their massive numbers, friendly attitude and love for the game.

+Since 2004, Camp Sweden has organised gatherings around matches.
+In 2017, another organisation, Gula väggen (lit. 'the Yellow Wall'), also started organising gatherings.
+Gula väggen, a limited company, had Andreas Richt – who was the son of the then head of football of the national team, Lars Richt – as one of its owners.
+Gula väggen, which had been a common term used by different supporter groups for the Swedish fans, registered their name as a trademark.
+It was found Gula väggen profiles such as "Kannan", "GV-Sara", "Hasse Kongo", and "Jan-Tommy" were paid to support Sweden.
+Camp Sweden stopped using the term Gula väggen to refer to their activities.

 Rivalry

 Sweden's main rival is Denmark.
 The countries have played against each other 107 times, of which Sweden have won 47, drawn 20 and lost 40.
 The first match between the teams was an 8–0 Denmark win in May 1913.
 Sweden lost their first five matches against Denmark before their first win in October 1916 by the score 4–0.
 The first competitive match between the countries was as 1–0 win for Sweden in the group stage of UEFA Euro 1992.
 Both teams advanced from the group stage and Denmark went on to win the tournament.
 In UEFA Euro 2004 the teams drew 2–2 in the last group stage match, ensuring that both teams advanced at the expense of Italy.
 In the qualification for UEFA Euro 2008, Sweden were awarded a 3–0 win away against Denmark after a Danish fan invaded the pitch and attacked the referee.
 The reverse fixture ended in a goalless draw and Sweden qualified for the final tournament.
 In the qualification for the 2010 FIFA World Cup, Sweden lost both matches against Denmark by 1–0 and failed to qualify for the World Cup.
 In the play-offs round of the qualification for UEFA Euro 2016, Sweden defeated Denmark by 4–3 on aggregate to qualify for the final tournament.
-The most recent match between the countries was a goalless draw in June 2018.
+The most recent match between the countries was won by Denmark by 2–0.